atomashevic/transforEmotion/README.md

 > [!WARNING]
 > If you use the [radian](https://github.com/randy3k/radian) console (VSCode/terminal), its Python session may block first-time environment provisioning.
 Use the default R console for initial setup, then switch back if you prefer.

+> [!INFO]
+> If you are using RStudio, please make sure that you are using the latest version of both R and RStudio.

 ## Text Example